antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 Having a public dataset added to R2 from the NCBI GEO database is by far the easiest.
-Depending a bit on whether the array platform is already used within R2, such datasets can be added fairly quickly.
-In most cases you only have to send an email to <r2-support@amc.uva.nl> stating the GEO series identifier GSE\*\*\*\*\* and one of the administrators will take care of the rest.
-One note for your consideration though.
-Since the R2 platform has initially been designed to work with Affymetrix microarrays, it works best with single channel platforms.
-We do also incorporate dual channel datasets, but always warn for potentially unwanted behavior.
-For the addition of Affymetrix datasets, we preferably would like to be able to work with the raw data (CEL files), so please make sure that those are attached in the GEO series.
+Depending a bit on whether the annotation platform is already used within R2, such datasets can be added fairly quickly.
+In most cases you only have to send an email to <r2-support@amc.uva.nl> stating the GEO series identifier GSE\*\*\*\*\* and one of the administrators will try to take care of the rest, or get in contact with you.
+Other public sources that provide access to genomics data can also be provided, as long as you can provide the full path to where the primary data can be retrieved.